Peppermint Tea When Breastfeeding – Benefits and Side Effects

 What Is Peppermint?

 Peppermint is a relaxing plant commonly used to alleviate gum pain, stomach difficulties, and digestive issues.
-Peppermint is included in a variety of commercial items, including chewing gum, toothpaste, and tea.
-Peppermint’s relaxing and numbing properties help with nausea, diarrhea, headaches, menstrual cramps, anxiety, skin irritation, and flatulence.
+It is also found in a variety of commercial items, including chewing gum, toothpaste, and tea.
+Peppermint’s relaxing and numbing properties help with nausea, diarrhoea, headaches, menstrual cramps, anxiety, skin irritation, and flatulence.

 Peppermint, menthol, and methyl salicylate are active ingredients with antifungal, antibacterial, and antiviral effects.
-Peppermint is also used as an active element in vaporizers and chest massages.
-It is also said to help with indigestion and IBS (Irritable Bowel Syndrome).
-Read this article to learn about peppermint tea and breastfeeding.
+Peppermint is also used as an active element in vaporisers and chest massages.
+It is also said to help with indigestion and IBS (Irritable Bowel Syndrome) (2).

 Can You Consume Peppermint Tea While Breastfeeding?

-If you are a nursing mother, it is best to avoid drinking peppermint tea unless your doctor confirms the tea’s safety.
-Peppermint tea relieves stomach issues, skin acne, sore throats, and the common cold due to the calming impact of menthol.
+If you are a nursing mother, it is best to avoid drinking peppermint tea unless your doctor confirms its safety.
+The calming impact of menthol in peppermint tea relieves stomach issues, skin acne, sore throats, and the common cold.

-However, a bit of advice about herbal tea and breastfeeding, if you’re breastfeeding, remember to drink a lower amount of herbal tea to avoid any potential negative effects.
+However, here is some advice about herbal tea and breastfeeding: if you’re breastfeeding, remember to drink a lower amount of herbal tea to avoid any potential negative effects.
 Peppermint tea contains emmenagogic properties, meaning it can increase uterine blood flow.

-Doctors advise against drinking too much peppermint tea while breastfeeding since it lowers the production of breast milk.
-The methanol in peppermint oil, according to researchers, can enter into your breast milk and cause diarrhea or skin irritation in your nursing infant.
+Doctors advise against drinking too much peppermint tea while breastfeeding since it lowers the production of breast milk (1).
+The methanol in peppermint oil, according to researchers, can enter your breast milk and cause diarrhoea or skin irritation in your nursing infant.

 Potential Benefits of Peppermint Tea During Breastfeeding